Black Lice and Lice in Black Hair Images

 If you are finding black bugs in your child’s hair, you are almost certainly dealing with head lice.
 Although many internet sources without a lot of hands-on knowledge will say lice are tan or white, lice can be a variety of colors.
 Lice typically blend in with the skin and hair color of those that they are infesting.

 Regardless of what color of lice you are finding in your child’s hair, you are likely dealing with super lice.
 Super lice are incredibly resistant to the old treatments we used 30 years ago.
-Be sure to use an effective treatment that works on both lice and super lice.
+Many people, once they discover lice start searching for what kills lice, but...